alephjs/alephjs.org/pages/docs/basic-features/ssr-and-ssg.md

 > To learn more `useDeno`, check the [useDeno Hook documentation](/docs/advanced-features/use-deno-hook).

-## SSG
+## Static Site Generation (SSG)

-Aleph.js allows you to build your app to a **static site**, which can run standalone on any server.
+Aleph.js allows you to build your app to a **static site**, which can be hosted as static html pages on any server or CDN.

 ```bash
 $ aleph build